 Homework time doesn't have to be a battle.
 With a few rules and a bit of planning, it can be the most productive and effective part of your child's day.
-This year, make your school year resolution count by turning homework time into as enjoyable and easy of an experience as possible.
+This year, make your school year resolution count by making homework as enjoyable and easy of an experience as possible.

 2. Pick a Place

 Once you know when your child will do her homework, find a good place in your home for her to use at homework time.
 It should be in a central location that is free from clutter and distractions.
 This designated spot will help your child stay focused throughout homework time.